 The stable versions of DM include v1.0, v2.0, and v5.3.
 It is recommended to use DM v5.3 (the latest stable version of DM) and not recommended to use v1.0 (the earliest stable version of DM).

-Currently, the DM documentation is independent of the TiDB documentation.
+For v5.3 and earlier releases, the DM documentation is independent of the TiDB documentation.
 To access the DM documentation, click one of the following links:

 - Since October 2021, DM's GitHub repository has been moved to pingcap/tiflow.
 If you see any issues with DM, submit your issue to the